SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/foreach-loops.md

 ---
+title: crmscript_fundamentals_loops_foreach
-title: Loops - foreach
+description: Loops - foreach
-uid: crmscript_fundamentals_loops_foreach
-sortOrder: 115
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Loops - foreach

 A `foreach` loop is a control structure for repeating a block of code a number of times.
 It will run as long as there are more elements in the collection.